 The preschool program, for children 3 and 4 years of age, has become one of the most popular preschool programs in the areas.
 The curriculum consists of religion, Language Arts, mathematics, social studies, science, physical education, Spanish, art and music.
 Classes teach the young children motor skills, social skills, language development, rhythmic movement, cooperation, sharing–all in a faith-based environment.

-Also new for the 2020-2021 school year, we will be adding a 3-day or 5-day, half-day or full-day option for our 3 and 4 year old preschoolers.
-Look for more information on November 1st!
+Also new for the 2020-2021 school year, we will be adding a 3-day or 5-day, half-day or full-day, option for our 3 and 4 year old preschoolers.
+Tuition pricing is available here!

 The Jr. Kindergarten program allows children who are five years old (with an early birthday before September 30) to explore, socialize, grow, develop, and learn while becoming an integral part of a nurturing and spiritual St. Michael School family.
 The program is held Monday through Friday mornings.